-A second category of investor who may buy more lightly regulated and complex offerings are “accredited investors.”
-Generally speaking, the SEC considers accredited investors to be an even more restricted classification than sophisticated investors.
+A second category of investor who may buy more lightly regulated and complex offerings is called “accredited investors.”
+Generally speaking, the SEC considers accredited investors to be part of an even more restricted classification than sophisticated investors.
 It therefore allows firms to market securities to accredited investors with fewer oversight and regulatory requirements than when marketing to sophisticated investors.

 Like sophistication, this term is applied particularly to companies seeking an exemption to the Regulation D registration and oversight requirements under Rule 506.

-Previously, accredited investor was a more tightly defined category than sophistication as it has explicit capital requirements in order to qualify.
-Traditionally an investor qualifies as accredited if he or she is:
+Previously, accredited investor was a more tightly defined category than sophisticated investor, as it has explicit capital requirements in order to qualify.
+Traditionally, an investor qualifies as accredited if they are:

 - An individual with more than $200,000 in annual income for at least two years